Enrolment Procedure: Step by Step

 Note: The admission office can decline any application without assigning any reasons.

-After getting the Contract for paid educational services the first thing you do is to learn it properly paying your attention to every section.
-Especially mind the section 3.1., where the amount of the tuition fee is indicated.
-If you agree with every section of the contract, you can make the 50 % payment of the tuition fees online.
+After getting the Letter of Admission the first thing you do is to learn it properly paying your attention to every section.
+If you agree with every section of the Letter, you can make the 50 % payment of the tuition fees online.
 Later please provide us with the receipt confirming your payment.
 The date of payment is the date of receipt of funds to the University bank account.

 Note: The money tranfer from your country to the University bank account must be done in rubles only (but you can pay online using any currency)!